-Country ITALY 1 National funding authority Ministry for Education, University and Research (MIUR) 2 National programme management agency N.A.
-3 National Contact Persons Daniela Mercurio tel +39 06 4893 9993, e-mail: mercurio@apre.it Irene Guglielmo tel. +39 06 9772 7470, e-mail: irene.guglielmo@miur.it 4 Eligible organisations and funding quota The criteria and provisions provided herewith are intended only for informative purpose.
+Country Italy 1 National funding authority Ministry for Education, University and Research (MIUR) 2 National programme management agency N.A.
+3 National Contact Person Daniela Mercurio tel +39 06 4893 9993, e-mail: mercurio@apre.it Irene Guglielmo tel. +39 06 9772 7470, e-mail: irene.guglielmo@miur.it 4 Eligible organisations and funding quota The criteria and provisions provided herewith are intended only for informative purpose.
 The complete list of criteria and provisions legally valid, which must be respected by all the Italian participants, is included in the "Avviso integrativo nazionale", published on MIUR website and in the applicable Italian laws published on the Italian Official Journal.
 1) Type/nature of participants Are eligible for funding all legal entities listed in art.
 60 of the Decree-Law n.
 83/2012 as detailed in the notices issued to implement each call.
 According to art.
 60 of the Decree-Law n.
 83/2012 and art.
 4 of its implementing Ministerial decree 115/2013, are eligible: enterprises, universities, research institutions, research organizations or any other legal entity which owns the requirements required by the "Avviso integrativo nazionale", providing that they have stable organization in Italy.
 2) Legal/administrative/financial conditions: The participant must not be defaulting with regard to other funding received by the Ministry.
 The participant must not have requested/got any other funding for the same project.
 The participant must respect the Italian law against "mafia".
 3) Consortium configuration Projects should be introduced by companies and primarily executed to the benefit of these entities.
 Applications are eligible only if the financial participation of participants listed in 1.2 is lower than 50% of the total cost of the Italian consortium.
-4) Conditions on exploitation/impact Companies must have the financial means to execute the project and a potential to use the results. companies must have the manetal means to execute the project and a potential to use the results.
+4) Conditions on exploitation/impact Companies must have the financial means to execute the project and a potential to use the results.